Giovanni Bucchieri

 Giovanni Bucchieri is a dancer and musician from Linköping, Sweden.
 He established himself early as a prolific dancer, specialised in breakdance and in Street dance.

 At the age of 15 he moved to Stockholm.
 Together with his longtime companion Aleksander Maksic he traveled to New York at the age of 16.
-There they eagerly took part in the frantic club life of New York.
 It was here that Bucchieri's love for Vogue was discovered, at various ballroom dances.

 Bucchieri was educated at the Ballet Academy of the Opera of Stockholm and at the Royal Dramatic Theatre ́s acting school.
 He was a dancer at the Royal Swedish Ballet and in the Cullberg Ballet, where he danced the Prince in Mats Ek's Sleeping beauty and Romeo in Birgit Cullberg's Romeo and Juliet.
 He also was a dancer and actor in the acclaimed choreographer Pontus Lidberg's movies The Rain (2008) and the Labyrinth Within (2011) together with New York City ballet's star Wendy Whelan.
 In 2010 Bucchieri choreographed his first dance work for Stockholm 59 degree North 1 ballet Cantus: In memory of the dancing queen.
 "The work is a somber and stylised reflexion of human relationships, effectively accompanied by Bach’s Passion According to St Matthew by J.S Bach, reinterpreted electronically."

 "Cantus in memory of the dancing queen is somber from the beginning to end, but its refined aesthetics render it subtle than cumbersome."
 It possesses a stamp of decadence, the requiem of a dream (the end of a career).
 One senses that the spell has faded and that it is time for the next way for the Grande Dame to appear.
 In this rendition of "dancing queen" one sees much of the qualities of Barbara (her passion and fatalism) and of the heroines out of such Pedro Almodóvar films as Todo sobre mi madre."